 (Written by Sarah)

 As with all things LEGO, I’ve learned it’s very important to give feedback, for things you like and things you don’t like.
 Feedback is a very powerful tool to affect change.
 And it’s even more important with CUUSOO because it’s in beta.
 They do want feedback on how to improve.
-So I highly recommend you speak up any time you think of something that could be improved.
+So I recommend you speak up any time you think of something that could be improved.

 The downside to the Feedback feature on LEGO CUUSOO is that you have to sign up for a different account with a service called Get Satisfaction.
 It’s not a built-in feature so it’s kind of bothersome to have to sign up for a different service.
 If you can get past this annoyance, it’s really very easy to leave feedback.

 To find the Feedback area, just look at the right side of your screen.
 There’s a little gray and white box that’s labeled Feedback.
 It’s there no matter what you do or where you go on the site.
-Once you click on it, it brings up a small pop-up in the middle of your screen and grays out the page behind it.
+Once you click on it, it brings up a small pop-up in the middle of your screen and grays out the page behind.

 Here’s where you can give feedback as well as browse what other people have said.
 On the left is the entry form.
 There are the four topics you can choose from: Ideas, Questions, Problems and Praise.
 Then you describe your feedback, give it a title and add an emoticon if you want.
 On the right, you can see what’s popular in the chosen topic and then See and Rate More Ideas.

 If you click on See and Rate More, it opens a new window or tab, depending on how your browser is set up.
 There are the four topics down the left plus a new one called Updates, but CUUSOO doesn’t utilize Updates.
 If you click on a topic, it opens a submenu below it which has Frequently Asked, Answered, Needs Answer and Recent.